squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 Standing at the verge of the next year, it's safe to say that the project will continue to prosper and evolve, yielding many awesome features that will make technical writing more comfortable and flexible.
-Here's an excerpt of the features that will be see the light of day in 2022:
+Here's an excerpt of the features that will see the light of day in 2022:

 - __Instant previews__: [instant previews] will render a specific page section inside a tooltip when hovering an internal link, which will allow to implement